-\begin{lemma} Suppose $(X,\F)$ is a foliated manifold containing \begin{enumerate} \item a compact leaf $L$ and an embedded loop $\gamma: \bS^1 \to L$ with trivial holonomy, \item and a compact embedded hypersurface $W$ in the leaf $L$ that intersects $\gamma$ transversely at a single point.
-Further, the restriction of the holonomy of $L$ to $W$ is trivial. \end{enumerate} Then, there exists a $C^{\infty}$-perturbation of the foliation, called $\F'$, such that $L$ is still in a leaf of $\F'$ and $\gamma$ has non-trivial holonomy in the new foliation. \end{lemma} \begin{proof} Since the holonomy of the leaf $L$ is trivial over $W$, there is an embedding of $(-\eps,\eps) \times W$ into $X$ such that for any $w$, $(0,w)$ maps to $w$, $(-\eps,\eps) \times \{w\}$ is a segment transverse to the foliation, and for each $t$, $\{t\} \times W$ is mapped to a leaf.
+The following lemma was used in the proof of Theorem \ref{thm:main}.
+It describes a surgery operation on a foliation that produces a transverse loop homotopic to a loop in a leaf. \begin{lemma} Suppose $(X,\F)$ is a foliated manifold with a leaf $L$ containing \begin{enumerate} \item an embedded loop $\gamma: \bS^1 \to L$ with trivial holonomy, \item and a compact embedded hypersurface $W \subset L$ that intersects $\gamma$ transversely at a single point, and such that the restriction of the holonomy of $L$ to $W$ is trivial. \end{enumerate} Then, there exists a foliation $\F'$ that is $C^0$-close to $\F$ for which $\gamma$ is still in a leaf of $\F'$ and $\gamma$ has non-trivial holonomy in $\F'$.
+Furthermore, there is a loop $\gamma' : \bS^1 \to X$ that is homotopic to $\gamma$ and transverse to $\F'$. \end{lemma} \begin{proof} Since the holonomy of the leaf $L$ is trivial over $W$, there is an embedding of $W \times (-\eps,\eps)$ into $X$ such that for any $w$, $(w,0)$ maps to $w$, and for each $t$, $W \times \{t\}$ is mapped to a leaf.